chen3262/VMD_h2ocosine/README.md

 ```bash
 h2ocosine {frame_nu cos_lb cos_ub BD1 BD2}
 ```

+Arguments:
-frame_nu is the frame number (integer)
+	-frame_nu is the frame number (integer)

-cos_lb and cos_ub are the lower and upper bound of cosine theta values (float), where theta is the angle between H2O dipole vector and the outward surface normal.
+	-cos_lb and cos_ub are the lower and upper bound of cosine theta values (float).

-BD1 and BD2 set the boundaries of displaying region (in angstrom) in the z-direction of the simulation box (float).
+	-BD1 and BD2 set the boundaries of displaying region (in angstrom) in the z-direction of the simulation box (float).

 For example, in the Tk console, type in